mnemonic-no/common-services/hazelcast5-consumer/README.md

 ## Note

-**This package provides the same functionality as `no.mnemonic.services.common:hazelcast5-consumer`, but is still targeting legacy Hazelcast version 3.x**
+**This package provides the same functionality as `no.mnemonic.services.common:hazelcast-consumer`, only targeting Hazelcast 4 or 5**

-This package should be regarded as deprecated, and will be removed in the future.
-The `hazelcast5-consumer` package should work as a drop-in replacement for this package, as long as the rest of the client code is updated to use Hazelcast 4 or 5.

 ## Description